carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decision-makers.md

 Each agent contains a list of decision makers and each decision maker contains a list of decisions.
 Here's how the decision-making process works step by step:
 1. For each decision maker, it will calculate the score of all of its decisions and then select the best decision.
-2. After that, the agent will compare the score of the best decision of each decision maker with each other and then the decision with the highest score will be chosen.
+2. After that, the agent will compare the score of the best decision of each decision maker with each other and the decision with the highest score will be the winner.

 ![[../../Attachments/UtilityIntelligence/Documenntation/DecisionMakers/decision-maker.png|../../Attachments/UtilityIntelligence/Documenntation/DecisionMakers/decision-maker.png]]